Contact Information

 - MT1 has been graded.
 There were 6 questions, and I graded out of 4.5.

 - MT1 will be returned in class on Tuesday.
-Please plan to attend in-person on Tuesday (unless you are sick) to retreive your exam.
+Please plan to attend in-person on Tuesday (unless you are sick)

 - Your Unit 1 Quiz Average is more important than your MT1 grade.